 Can you even imagine that?

 In his case, eating carbs is what fills him up and keeps him from being ravenous.
-Some people might say that his hunger would have calmed down, but he was tired of struggling to get full every day.
+Some people said that his hunger would calm down, but he was tired of struggling to get full every day.